How does color vision occur? How do we perceive colors with our eyes?

 Colors are seen by the perception of the wavelength of light reflected, emitted or transmitted by an object by structures in the eye that can detect light.
 There are two types of cells in the eye, called rods and cones, that can detect light.
 Although rod cells are more sensitive to light, colors are perceived by cone cells.
 There are three types of cone cells, and each of them contains pigments with different sensitivity to light.
 The wavelength of light to which blue cone cells are most sensitive is about 430 nanometers, while green cone cells are 530 nanometers and red cone cells are about 560 nanometers.

-Different wavelengths of light excite the cone cells to different degrees.
+Different light wavelengths activate cone cells to varied degrees.

 When two of the three primary colors of light, red, blue and green, overlap, intermediate colors are formed.
 The tones of the intermediate colors can be adjusted by controlling the amounts of red, blue and green light.
 When all the visible wavelengths of light come together, it is perceived as white.